computations/SunStar/doc/writeup.md

 [^1]: Here the term rank is used to mean edge length or weight, and will be referred to as edge length in the future.

+[^ultrametric_note]: Practically this means that we can take the number of taxa
+    and subtract the depth, then use that for the edge weight.

 Generalized STAR
 -------------------------------------------------------------------------------

 Generalized star [@rhodes_star] is version of STAR where the edge weight schedule is allowed to vary.
-In this version, edge weights of an equal distance from the root are given the same weight.
+In this version, edge weights of an equal distance from the root (using graph-theoretic distance of counting edges in a path) are given the same weight.
 Weights need only be non-negative except for one.
 Additionally, the edges connected to leaves are adjusted to make the tree ultrametric, as in STAR.
 Other than weight assignment, algorithm proceeds the same.

 Additionally, we can attempt to infer the stability of the species tree produced by STAR by varying the weights and reporting the different trees that